-A resin driveway is a flexible and permeable surfacing material made of resin and aggregate stones, which makes it resistant to cracking.
+A resin driveways is a flexible and permeable surfacing material made of resin and aggregate stones, which makes it resistant to cracking.
 It is a premium, yet cost-effective alternative to concrete, block paving, loose gravel and tarmac.
-The durability of resin surfaces makes them ideal for residential and commercial applications like driveways, walkways, parks, patios, and even swimming pool.

 Resin is a clear choice for many modern-day homeowners; with a wide range of colour options, low maintenance, and seamless finish, resin driveway is just what you need.
 Let us discuss a few more reasons why you install a resin bound driveway.

 Durability and Longevity: Resin bound driveways can last for decades as a result of their durability and hardwearing property.
 When maintained adequately, they remain immaculate for more than 20 years.
 As long as the installation was done properly and the base solid, the driveway will not sink, cave in or swell.